ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/readme.md

 # Promise

-- A _promise_ is a proxy of value that is not necessarily know at the time of cration of the promise. (what is proxy?
+- A _promise_ is a proxy of value that is not necessarily know at the time of creation of the promise. (what is proxy?
 Will discuss later)
 - It can be in 3 states: Pending, Fulfilled, Rejected.
 - Promises can be chained.
 - It has 3 methods: `then`, `catch` and `finally`